domijin/experimentation-mvp/README.md

 ## 🔮 Future Enhancements

 - Add SQLite database for product storage
-- Integrate with GrowthBook metrics
 - Add more experiment variations
-- Docker containerization
+- Docker containerization for the entire stack
+- Enhanced event logging and analytics